Excerpt 5, A Seat for the Rabble

 Unspeaking, Evan slid down from his saddle.
 He donned his feathered flat cap and strode to the end of a stone ledge that jutted out.
 Rathos followed, and then Karl.

-Yet he appreciated the awe his son-by-law expressed with his mouth slightly agape, lost in wonder.
+Yet he understood the awe his son-by-law expressed with his mouth slightly agape, lost in wonder.
 That awe had been his once, too.
 “You said there were no words, and you were right,” Rathos marveled.

 Evan scanned the rest of the city.
 “No words.”

 Karl covered his nose.
-“Has it always smelled so awful?” he asked, voice muffled through his hand.
+“Has it always smelled so awful?”

 “The worst at noon,” Evan said.
 “Southpoint’s mayor came into his position almost solely because everyone wanted—“

 The nobleman trailed off, feeling as if a hole had been punched through his chest.
 It was still there, after all of these years.
 Waiting for him.
 Why was he surprised?

 “Lord Evan?”
 Rathos watched him, concerned.

 He nodded at the hulk of garish stone that presided over the city’s eastern ward like a crimson sentry.
 “The Red Tower.”